-Joining the Buffalo School as this year's Peter Reyner Banham Fellow is architectural writer, researcher and educator Jordan Carver.
+Joining the School of Architecture and Planning as this year's Peter Reyner Banham Fellow is architectural writer, researcher and educator Jordan Carver.
 As the 2014-15 Banham Fellow, Carver will examine the relationship of state funding and public infrastructure to civic identity in Buffalo through a yearlong seminar, site-specific installations and a public symposium.

 Carver co-organizes WBYA?
 (Who Builds Your Architecture?), an advocacy group examining labor, architecture and the global systems that intertwine these aspects with buildings.
 In 2013, he received a New York State Council of the Arts grant to study how sequestration and taxation affect the built environment.
 He received his MArch and Master of Science in Critical, Curatorial and Conceptual Practices from Columbia University's Graduate School of Architecture, Planning and Preservation.
 A widely published architectural writer, Carver has served as managing editor for Columbia University’s GSAPP books.

-During his time at the Buffalo School, Carver seeks to answer the question: “What are the aesthetic characteristics of these infrastructural projects, and how do they, in turn, affect notions of citizenship and civic representation?”
+During his time at the School of Architecture and Planning, Carver seeks to answer the question: “What are the aesthetic characteristics of these infrastructural projects, and how do they, in turn, affect notions of citizenship and civic representation?”

 “Buffalo is ideal because the identity and development of the city have been uniquely tied to large scale infrastructural projects since its founding and initial planning,” Carver says.”The Erie Canal is the most obvious example, but also the Olmsted plan, the grain silos, the interstate system, the subway, bridges to Canada, and the University at Buffalo itself.”